contentful/slash-developers/docs/ruby/tutorials/using-contentful-bootstrap-for-keeping-up-with-your-spaces.md

 In this case, the space will be created empty, and you will be provided a URL to access it and manage it.

 This simple command also triggers a few other things under the hood, and you will be prompted to decide on them.
-You will be offered wether to automatically create Read-Only API keys for our [Content Delivery API][0], and also if you want to save your credentials in a `~/.contentfulrc` file.
+You will be offered whether to automatically create Read-Only API keys for our [Content Delivery API][0], and also if you want to save your credentials in a `~/.contentfulrc` file.

 We highly recommend that you do both things as they are really useful, this will be explained in a later section.